CognitiveProgrammer/Flutter_ToDoApp_iOS_Android/Chapter-1/ReadMe.md

 Everything is a widget in flutter, so Text has to be displayed using what we call `Text widget`.
 However, before we go ahead and display texts on screen, we need to remember a couple of points about the widgets.

-Technically, though not differentiated explicitly in flutter, we can consider widgets are of two types.
+Technically, though not differentiated explicitly in flutter, widgets are of two types.
 - Widgets which can act as a container and hold different widgets inside it
 - Child only widget, which needs a container widget as a parent